Optimal short-time measurements for Hamiltonian learning

 \paragraph*{Conclusions.} We have shown that a system-size independent number of short-time measurements fully characterizes short-ranged Hamiltonians to any given accuracy.
 Fixing the total number of experimental shots, the error decreases with the number of experimental configurations up to a saturation point.
 While the error is very sensitive to the measurement time, the optimal time can be predicted using minimal prior knowledge.

-Short time measurements for Hamiltonian reconstruction benefit from computational and analytical tractability, as well as favorable system-size scaling.
+Short-time measurements for Hamiltonian reconstruction benefit from computational and analytical tractability, as well as favorable system-size scaling.
 However, the reconstruction scales poorly with the number of shots, since the derivative estimation requires evolution times which decrease with the desired reconstruction accuracy.
 Longer measurement times can be utilized by substituting the differential Ehrenfest equation [\Eq{Ehrenfest}] by an integral equation for the dynamics of observables over a time period.
-Altenatively, a higher-order Taylor expansion of the observable dynamics would lead to a non-linear set of equations, which would allow longer measurement times at the cost of computational effort as in the recent \iRef{Haah2021OptimalStates}.
+Altenatively, a higher-order Taylor expansion of the observable dynamics would lead to a non-linear set of equations, allowing longer measurement times at the cost of higher computational effort as in the recent \iRef{Haah2021OptimalStates}.
 The optimal measurement time for these higher order methods can be estimated using extensions of the method we presented here.

+Alternatively, recent works discuss a scheme for dynamical Hamiltonian learning which is based on on energy conservation \cite{Bentsen2019IntegrableCavity, Li2019}.
+These works look for a local observable which does not change with time.
+In the absence of other local symmetries, the only conserved observable is the Hamiltonian.
+Thus, each initial state or measurement time gives a single linear equation for the Hamiltonian, such that $\order{n}$ suffice to uniquely identify it.
+The equations remain computationally tractable for long evolution times, increasing their sensitivity at a fixed system size.
+In our short-time approach, each measurement settings yields not one but $\order{n}$ local equations for the Hamiltonian, providing an advantage at large system sizes.

 {S\arabic{figure}}